aimms/how-to/Articles/298/298-use-flickr-api.rst

 To access a photo, we need different informations : ``the farm_id``, ``the server_id``,the ``id`` and the ``secret``.

+..
+Note: please note that the farm ID is no longer to be specified, the server will find out the farm id itself if you don't write it.

 We're now searching for these informations about the gallery photos.

 On the right column of the documentation `main page <https://www.flickr.com/services/api/>`_, we have a list of methods supported by the Flickr API.